ethanabrooks/dissertation/adpp.typ

 While @fig:model-noise indicates that our model generally achieves high accuracy in these simple domains, we nevertheless wish to understand the impact of a suboptimal model on RL performance.
-To test this, we introduced noise into different component of the model's predictions.
-In figure , we note that performance is fairly robust to noise in the termination predictions, but very sensitive to noise in the reward predictions.
+To test this, we introduced noise into different components of the model's predictions.
+In @fig:model-noise, we note that performance is fairly robust to noise in the termination predictions, but very sensitive to noise in the reward predictions.
 Encouragingly, the model demonstrates reasonable performance with as much as 20% noise in the observation predictions.
 Also, as indicated, the method is quite robust to noise in the action model.
 We also note that AD's sensitivity to noise in the policy explains its lower performance in many of the settings previously discussed.

-#figure(
-  [#box(image("figures/adpp/policy-noise-timestep.png"))],
-  caption: [
-    Impact of policy noise on performance, measured by interpolating policy logits with uniform noise.
-  ],
-  placement: top,
-)

 ==== Data Scaling Properties
 <data-scaling-properties>
-#figure([#figure(
-    [#box(image("figures/adpp/less-source-data-time-timestep.png"))],
-    caption: [
-      Impact of scaling the training data along the IID dimension.
-    ],
-  )<fig:less-source-data-time>,
 #figure(
   [#box(image("figures/adpp/less-source-data-iid-timestep.png"))],
   caption: [
     Impact of scaling the length of training of the source algorithm.
   ],
+  placement: bottom,
 )<fig:less-source-data-iid>

-], outlined: false, placement: top)

 We also examined the impacts of scaling the quantity of data that our model was trained on.
-In figure , we scale the quantity of the training data along the IID dimension, with the $x$-axis measuring the number of source algorithm histories in the training data scaled according to the equation $256 times 2^x$.
-In figure , we scale the length for which each source algorithm is trained, with the $x$-axis measuring the number of timesteps of training scaled according to the same equation.
+In @fig:less-source-data-iid, we scale the quantity of the training data along the IID dimension, with the $x$-axis measuring the number of source algorithm histories in the training data scaled according to the equation $256 times 2^x$.
+In @fig:less-source-data-time, we scale the length for which each source algorithm is trained, with the $x$-axis measuring the number of timesteps of training scaled according to the same equation.
 This result was surprising, as we expected AD to be
 #emph[more] sensitive to reduced training time, since that algorithm is more
 dependent on demonstration of the optimal policy.
 Nevertheless, we note that our method outperforms AD in all data regimes.
+#figure(
+  [#box(image("figures/adpp/less-source-data-time-timestep.png"))],
+  caption: [
+    Impact of scaling the training data along the IID dimension.
+  ],
+  placement: top,
+)<fig:less-source-data-time>

 === Continuous-State and Continuous-Action Domains Finally, we evaluate the ability of #ADPP to learn in domains with continuous